Base URLhttps://api.sigill.ai

 How it works

-• Every failure is logged.
-Errors are stored in the TSA failure log with classification (network, timeout, http_status, parse) for observability.
-Tenant admins can see this in the backoffice TSA health panel.
+• Every internal failure is logged.
+Errors are stored with classification (network, timeout, http_status, parse) for Sigill operations and backoffice health monitoring.

 When to use auto